OpenTranslationBible/open-bible/en-GB/09.1 Samuel/md/1-samuel-02.md

 ## 1 Samuel 2:24

-No, my sons; the report I hear spreading among the Lord’s people is not good.
+My sons, the report I hear spreading among the Lord’s people is troubling.

 ## 1 Samuel 2:25